Notify me

 Fractals, discovered in the age of computing, have been used to create fascinating examples of mathematical art, both in two dimensions, and three, as well as video and other art-forms (more on the use of fractals in the art, here).

-While 3D fractals have been used in areas like sculpture and jewelry, as far as we know, UnconstrainedTime have produced what is almost certainly the first ever 3D fractal watch:
+While 3D fractals have been used in areas like sculpture and jewellery, as far as we know, UnconstrainedTime have produced the first ever 3D fractal watch:

 For more detail on that subject, see our blog post 3D Fractal Watch: The First Of Its Kind?